doecode/server/src/main/java/gov/osti/services/Metadata.md

 parameters of "start" (beginning row number to retrieve, from 0), "rows" (the number of rows desired at once, 0 being all of them), and "site" (only records from a given site code).
 If not specified, all rows from all sites are returned.

-Responses will contain the requested number of rows (or total if unlimited), a total count, and the starting row number of the request.

 > Request:
 > ```html